johnbejarano/RepData_PeerAssessment1/PA1_template.md

 stepdata$hour <- with(stepdata, floor(interval/100) + (interval %% 100) / 60)
 ```

 Now, the time interval, stored in a new column called "time", is in a more human-readable format (though still using 24-hour time).
 Plus, we have a continuous numeric variable called "hour" that indicates the number of hours so far in the day.
-This can be useful for plotting purposes.
+This will be useful for plotting purposes.

 ## What is the mean total number of steps taken per day?